 Token compression~\cite{chen2024fastv, shang2025llavaprumerge, bolya2022tome, yang2025visionzip, xing2025pyramiddrop, ye2025fitprune} has become a practical solution to mitigate this bottleneck.
 By pruning or merging tokens before they enter the language model, prior work reduces sequence length without retraining large models.
 Yet despite steady progress, existing approaches share a critical assumption: multimodal tokens are treated as flat, uniformly structured sequences.
 Compression decisions are typically made within fixed windows~\cite{tao2025omnizip,bolya2022tome,chen2025streamingtom} and guided primarily by attention scores.
 This positional partitioning neglects the piecewise-coherent structure of audio-visual sequences, where semantic transitions correspond to distributional shifts in embedding space.

 The core challenge lies in the intrinsic structure of audio-visual signals.
 Unlike static images, audio and video streams evolve over time with highly \textbf{non-uniform} semantic density.
-Speech contains natural boundaries (\emph{e.g.}, pauses, topic transitions, and speaker shifts) that often coincide with meaningful visual changes.
+Speech contains natural boundaries (\emph{e.g.}, pauses, topic transitions, and speaker shifts) that often provide useful cues for meaningful visual changes.
 These transitions delineate coherent semantic units that should ideally be preserved as atomic structures during compression.
 When tokens are grouped uniformly and selected via sparse attention alone, these structural transitions are fragmented or discarded, leading to disproportionate information loss under aggressive pruning.
 In other words, current compression strategies optimize local redundancy while overlooking global semantic organization.
 From this perspective, token compression can be viewed as allocating limited representational capacity across a temporally structured and semantically segmented signal.